colour-science/colour-science.org/output/installation-guide/index.rst

 **Colour** requires various dependencies in order to run and follows the `minimum supported versions <https://scientific-python.org/specs/spec-0000>`__ as given by `Scientific Python <https://scientific-python.org>`__.
-Depending on your intended use case, i.e. using or developing, you may not need to install all of them.
+Depending on your intended use case, i.e., using or developing, you may not need to install all of them.

 Please refer to the `Installation Methods for Using Colour`_